biocro/biocro/bookdown/book_source/generating_documentation.md

 documentation for a specific branch and either have it deployed, or merely built for download.
 One can also choose which types of documentation to generate.
-(See the introductory section about [types of documentation](#documenation-types) for discussion of the various types of BioCro documentation.)
+(See the introductory section about [types of documentation](#sec:documenation-types) for discussion of the various types of BioCro documentation.)

 If you choose to deploy the branch documentation, the result will live at a URL of the form